 As we’ve already emphasised, Milan in winter is cold.
 With the temperature being extremely low, you’ll need to bring plenty of layers to keep your toes nice and toasty.
 We’ve pulled together a list of what to wear in Milan in winter, so you can be prepared.

-The locals in Milan are extremely stylish, so you’ll want to blend in with them.
+The locals in Milan are extremely stylish, so you’ll want to blend in with them as you walk down the chic streets of the Brera district.
 In Italy, fluffy puffer jackets are very much on trend.
 If you have one, bring it with you.
 If you don’t have one, use this trip to grab one.

 While it may sound obvious, make sure to bring your winter accessories too.
 You’ll want to pack a warm woollen hat, a pair of gloves, and a thick scarf.
 Make sure to bring some winter boots, and thick socks or tights.